What You Didn’t Know About Costco’s $5.99 Pumpkin Pie

 Once just isn’t enough

 Every piece of pumpkin that goes into Costco’s pies gets cooked not once, but twice.
 The chunks of pumpkin get cooked once before they’re pureed, and then a second time after canning.
 According to the Daily Meal, the pureed pumpkin cooks for a full five and a half hours before it’s pie-ready.
 And it’s a lot of pumpkin.
 Every gallon-sized can of puree shipped to Costco contains the contents of three pumpkins!
 Costco certainly doesn’t skimp on the pumpkin.
+Neither do these best pumpkin spice products to buy this fall!

 The pumpkins are grown in the U.S.A.